MarcoKoch/cpp-peglib/README.md

 NOTE: If there are more than one elements with error message instruction in a prioritized choice, this feature may not work as you expect.

+### Creating semantic values after error recovery

+As described above, cpp-peglib continues parsing after an error was handled by a `%recover` operator.
+By default, no semantic value is returned by the parser if an error was encountered, though.
+This can be changed by calling method `create_values_after_recovery()` of class `peg::parser`.
+The parser will then just ignore any errorneous match as if it was marked with ignore operator `~`.

 peglint - PEG syntax lint utility
 ---------------------------------